michelmf/article_cms/README.md

 ## Infrastructure of the project

-The infrastructure of this project is humble, as depictec below.
+The infrastructure of this project is simple, as depictec below.

 <img src="diagrams/cms_article_project.png" alt="drawing" height=400 width=400 class=center/>

-## Technologies used:
+## Technologies used

-* Pulumi
+* Terraform
 * Python
-  * Flask
-  * Diagrams

 * Github Actions
 * Microsoft Azure